Challenges in Federal Agencies Protecting Classified Information

 The sheer volume of classified data being generated is overwhelming.
 Securing it all—across multiple platforms and environments—requires significant resources.
 Unfortunately, many agencies are understaffed and underfunded, leaving critical gaps in their data security strategies.

 Managing this data also requires visibility.
 If you don’t know where your classified information is stored, how it’s being accessed, or who has access to it, you can’t secure it.
-This lack of visibility is one of the biggest challenges federal agencies faces.
+This lack of visibility is one of the biggest challenges federal agencies face.

 How Federal Agencies Can Safeguard Classified Information

-Now that we’ve examined the challenges let’s talk about how federal agencies can overcome them.
-The solution isn’t a one-size-fits-all approach, but a combination of technology, policy, and best practices tailored to each agency’s unique needs.
+Now that we’ve examined the challenges, let’s talk about how federal agencies can overcome them.
+The solution isn’t a one-size-fits-all approach but a combination of technology, policy, and best practices tailored to each agency’s unique needs.

 Modernize IT Infrastructure